Scott Dalgarno, Senior Pastor

 Lisa was born and raised in the Laurelhurst neighborhood in NE Portland and is the youngest of eight children.
 She was raised around sports and the outdoors and is an avid NFL fan.
 A new rivalry has come to Southminster: Lisa’s Kansas City Chiefs and Don’s Pittsburgh Steelers!
 Additionally, Lisa loves the outdoors and camping and does so whenever she gets a chance.

 Lisa received her B.A. degree in Education from Western Oregon and spent three years as a sixth-grade teacher in Silverton before deciding to move to California to start a new career where she remained for 12 years.
 After returning to Portland, Lisa worked for her brother for more than 15 years before taking some time off to slow down and enjoy life.
 Lisa loves traveling – South America, Europe, and Australia are crossed off her bucket list and she is hoping that Vietnam is next.
 She also loves to garden.
-Lisa has a 26-year-old daughter who teaches sixth grade in Sweet Home, a husband who is a retired military veteran, and a pseudo grandson, Ryder, who is four.
+Lisa has a 26-year-old daughter who teaches sixth grade in Sweet Home, a husband who is a retired military veteran, and a pseudo grandson, Ryder, who is five.